Higher education in Afghanistan: Educational reforms: 2008–2014

 The National Higher Education Strategic Plan: 2010–2014 was the outcome of a series of consultation workshops with Afghan universities undertaken by the Ministry of Higher Education in 2009 with support from UNESCO and the World Bank.
-The National Higher Education Strategic Plan: 2010–2014 built on an earlier framework for the reform of higher education developed by the Ministry of Higher Education with the support of UNESCO's International Institute for Educational Planning in 2004.
-The earlier reform had covered a wide spectrum, including the institutional structure of universities, questions of governance, recruitment and retention of staff and students, the relationship between teaching and research, management, finance and the procurement of equipment, land and textbooks.
+The National Higher Education Strategic Plan: 2010–2014 was built on an earlier framework for the reform of higher education developed by the Ministry of Higher Education with the support of UNESCO's International Institute for Educational Planning in 2004.
+The earlier reform had covered a wide spectrum, including the institutional structure of universities, questions of governance, recruitment and retention of staff and students, the relationship between teaching and research, management, finance, and the procurement of equipment, land, and textbooks.

 Financial issues

-According to the National Higher Education Strategic Plan: 2010–2014, higher education was to represent 20% of the country's education budget by 2015, equivalent to US$800 per student by 2014 and US$1 000 by 2015.
+According to the National Higher Education Strategic Plan: 2010–2014, higher education was to represent 20% of the country's educational budget by 2015, equivalent to US$800 per student by 2014 and US$1,000 by 2015.
 The approved budget for 2012 for higher education was US$47.1 million, equivalent to US$471 per student.
-By 2014, only 15% (US$84.13 million) of the US$564 million in funding requested of donors by the Ministry of Higher Education had materialized since 2010.
-The main donors were the World Bank, USAid, the US State Department, North Atlantic Treaty Organization, India, France and Germany.
+By 2014, only 15% (US$84.13 million) of the US$564 million in funding requested by donors by the Ministry of Higher Education had materialized since 2010.
+The main donors were the World Bank, USAID, the US State Department, the North Atlantic Treaty Organization, India, France, and Germany.

 A major goal of the Ministry of Higher Education is to grant some financial autonomy to universities, which as of 2015 were not entitled to charge tuition fees or keep any income.
-The ministry cites a World Bank study from 2005 of Pakistan, which repealed similar restrictive legislation about a decade ago.
-According to the ministry Pakistani universities earn an average of 49% of their budget (with some as high as 60%) from income and donations.
+The ministry cites a 2005 World Bank study of Pakistan, which repealed similar restrictive legislation about a decade ago.
+According to the ministry, Pakistani universities earn an average of 49% of their budget (with some as high as 60%) from income and donations.

-The aim of the reform is to foster entrepreneurship, university–industry ties and the universities’ capacity to provide services.
-The ministry has prepared a proposal which would allow higher education institutions to keep funds that they earn from entrepreneurial activities, such as drugs analysis done by the Faculty of Pharmacy at Kabul University for the Ministry of Public Health.
+The aim of the reform is to foster entrepreneurship, university-industry ties, and the universities' capacity to provide services.
+The ministry has prepared a proposal that would allow higher education institutions to keep funds that they earn from entrepreneurial activities, such as drug analysis done by the Faculty of Pharmacy at Kabul University for the Ministry of Public Health.
 They would also be able to keep income from night courses and donations from benefactors and alumni.
-In addition, they would be entitled to set up foundations which could accumulate funds for major projects.
+In addition, they would be entitled to set up foundations that could accumulate funds for major projects.
 The ministry's position was vindicated by the outcome of a pilot project implemented in 2012 which gave universities in Kabul greater authority over procurement and expenditure below a certain financial threshold.
 The ministry's plans have been put on hold, however, by the failure of parliament to pass the Higher Education Law, which was approved by the Education Committee in 2012.